ThisBirchWood/College/CS2209 Information Storage And Management II/Self-Notes/Big Data & Six V's.md

 - No structure in different types
 - texts, PDFs, images and videos

+## Veracity
+- The degree of trust on big data
+	- Authenticity
+	- Availability
+	- Accountability
+	- Trustworthiness
+## Variability
+- Shifts in data
+## Value
+- Extraction of valuable insights and knowledge from data

+Abbreviation (to remember easily): VVVVVV
 # Things to consider
 - What are some things we have to consider with big data:
 	- Improving performance of databases